-- Apply employability skills for success in an entry-level automotive technician position. - Perform common maintenance, inspection, and service procedures for the eight automotive systems: Engine, Manual Transmission and Axles, Brakes, Heating and Air Conditioning, Automatic Transmission, Suspension and Steering, Electrical/Electronic Control, and Engine Performance. - Identify and apply safe work practices working on/ with vehicle systems, tools, equipment, lifts, ventilation, and hazardous waste disposal. - 4.
+Students successfully completing this program by -by achieving a GPA of 2.0 or better for the entire program-should be able to: - Apply employability skills for success in an entry-level automotive technician position. - Perform common maintenance, inspection, and service procedures for the eight automotive systems: Engine, Manual Transmission and Axles, Brakes, Heating and Air Conditioning, Automatic Transmission, Suspension and Steering, Electrical/Electronic Control, and Engine Performance. - Identify and apply safe work practices working on/ with vehicle systems, tools, equipment, lifts, ventilation, and hazardous waste disposal. - 4.
 Utilize service information systems to obtain specifications and proper service and maintenance procedures. - Utilize service information and skills to diagnose basic automotive concerns. - Utilize service information to remove and replace failed components.
+Career Opportunities - What can I do with a General Service Technician Certificate or Automotive Service Technician Degree?
+The job outlook for automotive service technicians is projected to remain strong over the next decade.
+GST graduates may be hired as entry-level technicians performing basic maintenance.
+An AST graduate may first be hired as a maintenance technician and will apply their skills to higher level diagnose and repair of all automotive systems.
+Potential employers include: Retail automotive dealerships; independent auto repair shops; local and national repair shop chains; federal, state, and local governments and private company fleets.
+For more information, please visit www.shoreline.edu/acc/CareerCounseling.aspx.
+General Motors Automotive Service Educational Program (ASEP), AAAS Program Description:

-General Motors Automotive Service Educational Program (ASEP), AAAS Program Description: The Associate in Applied Arts and Sciences degree is designed to provide students with the knowledge and skills leading to an entry-level position as a General Motors Technician.
-Students interested in advancement are encouraged to pursue a four-year baccalaureate degree using the Associate in Science - Track 2, AS-T2 degree planning guide.
-Program Advisor: Scott Main 206-546-4784 smain@shoreline.edu Rm 2153 AAAS DEGREE (167-172 CREDITS) Note: Every effort has been made to ensure the accuracy of the information in this publication.
+The Associate in Applied Arts and Sciences degree is designed to provide students with the knowledge and skills leading to an entry-level position as a General Motors Technician.
+Students interested in advancement are encouraged to pursue a four-year baccalaureate degree using the Associate in Science - Track 2, AS-T2 Planning Guide degree planning guide.
+AAAS Degree (125-130 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
-PROGRAM INFORMATION:
+Program Prerequisites: